LGBTQ people in association football: Portugal

+In February 2026, a Champions League match between Real Madrid and Benfica was stopped after Vinicius Junior accused Gianluca Prestianni of racism.
+Prestianni later received a six-match ban for homophobic abuse of Vinicius.
+Prestianni then received a worldwide ban from FIFA.

 Scotland

 In May 2019, Hibernian chief executive Leeann Dempster, a lesbian, said that Scottish football was ready for its first publicly gay player.

 In June 2019, Partick Thistle launched their new away kit for the 2019–20 season which featured LGBT rainbow details, becoming the first Scottish club to do so.

 In June 2022, Scottish referees Craig Napier and Lloyd Wilson came out as gay.

 In September 2022, Zander Murray became the first openly gay male senior player in Scotland.
 He later said he was "blown away" by the support he had received.
 In December 2023 he announced that he would be retiring.